Businesses do that. Businesses owned the big computers, aka mainframes.

 Many of these millions of blog owners / readers have no concept of computer or network management.
 Some know just enough to turn their computers on - and not all know that even much.

 Strangely, most blog owners / readers think that Blogger is responsible for all problems with blogger "owned" computers.
 This is despite the Blogger owned computers being used from computers that Blogger doesn't own or control, over networks that Blogger does not control or support.
 And occasionally, a blogger "owned" computer can become controlled by a third party.

 Very few blog owners / readers consider the fact the Blogger provides them use of the Blogger computers, without charging them directly for the service.
 I say "directly", intentionally, because Blogger is not a non-profit organisation.
 Nor do they operate at a financial loss.
 Blogger, and their parent company Google, make a very nice profit, and much of that thanks to the efforts from their millions of these blog owners / readers.
-And nowadays, people will listen to the wrong advice about blog content.

 All of the financial issues aside, most blog owners / readers lack understanding of who is responsible for ensuring that Blogger code runs successfully on their computers.
 They seem to think that Blogger supports their computers, and there is part of The Problem.

 Blogger / Google, though willing to benevolently offer the use of their computers to everyone worldwide, still needs to accept some responsibility for dealing with their users more consistently.
 I will keep saying that, and writing the same.